Seven Takeaways for those curious about the transition from ARE 4.0 to ARE 5.0

-I spent time this summer at NCARB headquarters in Washington DC where the testing staff there held a two day workshop for exam prep providers on the subject of ARE 5.0.
-I've also taken most of the ARE 5.0 exams myself.
-What follows are nine takeaways for those curious about the transition from ARE 4.0 to ARE 5.0
+I spent time two summers ago at NCARB headquarters in Washington DC where the testing staff there held a two-day workshop for exam prep providers on the subject of the transition to ARE 5.0.
+I took all six ARE 5.0 divisions in six consecutive available Prometric time slots (including a stint of four exams in three days).
+I passed all six.
+And finally, I’ve been getting feedback from others who have taken my course and then taken the 5.0 exams.
+What follows are seven takeaways I’ve learned from those experiences for those curious about the transition from ARE 4.0 to ARE 5.0

 - Breathe.
-I’ve spent considerable time working on this and I think the switch will be okay.
 In some ways the new exam is a bit better because there are fewer picky questions: the kind that ask you to recall the width of an electrical outlet.
 I just made that question up, but it was the kind of question that popped up the old exam and doesn’t seem to be on the new one as much.
-It is less about remembering trivia and more about understanding.
+It is a bit less about remembering trivia and a bit more about testing understanding.
 Plus no vignettes.
 Studying for ARE 5.0 will be more complicated though.

 - ARE 5.0 has a bit less structures content and a bit more business content (they call it Practice Management), but most of the content will be the same as in ARE 4.0.
 The change is the way that the questions are grouped into divisions.